ParinazMDI/Final-project/README.md

 # Book Recommender

 ## Data Sources
-**Main Dataset:** Sourced from the Goodreads database via Kaggle, providing extensive book information for our recommendation system.
+- **Main Dataset:** Sourced from the Goodreads database via Kaggle, providing extensive book information for our recommendation system.
-**2023 Best Books:** A list of top books for 2023, compiled through web scraping from the Goodreads website to ensure up-to-date recommendations.
+- **2023 Best Books:** A list of top books for 2023, compiled through web scraping from the Goodreads website to ensure up-to-date recommendations.

 ## Description
--Search for books by title, author, or genre.
+- Search for books by title, author, or genre.
--Provide recommendations based on user queries.
+- Provide recommendations based on user queries.
--Interactive user prompts for detailed book information.
+- Interactive user prompts for detailed book information.
--Handling of non-matching queries with alternative suggestions.
+- Handling of non-matching queries with alternative suggestions.

 ## Components
 - **find_book_by_title:** Searches and recommends books based on titles.